Updated: 4 days ago

 8. I would not have expressed to him that I also wanted to try singing.
 If I hadn't,

 9. He wouldn't have said, "Do it bro!
 You can do anything!
 I've also tried all the instruments and I started with drums!"
 If he didn't, 10.
 I wouldn't have because the people at school were hell bent on believing in people's weaknesses, or at least making them believe in their own, and not their strength and promise.
 If I didn't try vocals, 11.
 I wouldn't have released a few tracks here and there, featuring little duos and trios we tried setting up including this one here where I tried rapping, Miles Away.
-If I hadn't tried such collaborations and building such teams and realising how much work it was to put a team together because I could not do things all by myself,
+If I hadn't tried such collaborations and building such teams and realising how much work it was to put a team together (and a headache which I didn't need) because I could not do things all by myself,

 17. I wouldn't have asked my friend Terence, Co-Founder of Ministry of Funny, for cash or a sponsorship to make the video.
 If I hadn't, 18.
 He wouldn't have suggested crowdfunding it.
 If he hadn't,